stephenlindstrom/budget-tool/README.md

 ## ✅ Key Features

+- JWT-based user authentication and authorization
 - Add, update, and delete transactions
 - Assign categories and transaction types (income/expense)
 - Set monthly budgets by category
 - Filter transactions by date, category, and type
 - Retrieve saved budget months
+- User-specific data access: transactions, categories, and budgets are scoped to the authenticated user
 - Swagger UI for API exploration and demo
 - Full test coverage (unit + integration)
 - Profiles for local PostgreSQL and deployed H2